 Well, there is.
 The trick is knowing where to start.

 What My Sweet Home Life is all about.

 My blog has three main categories: Homemaking, Living, and Loving, designed to help you organize, nurture and grow.

 Homemaking is like the bottom tier of Maslow’s Hierachy of Needs.
 You need to get that sorted before you can get to anything else.
 So it covers those practical things, like household routines, decluttering, and other organizing hacks.
 What we see on the outside has a huge impact on how we feel on the inside.
 Less clutter and chaos helps us feel competent and calm.
-Popular posts in this category include Simple weekly tasks that keep your home under control and The simple way to organize your family paperwork.
+Pillar posts in this category include Easy daily routines for a calm, clean home and Simple weekly tasks that keep your home under control.

 Loving focuses on our relationships – with our friends, family and husbands.
 If you want to become more intentional in your marriage, 10 must-have habits for a happy marriage is a must read.
 And now that the kids are getting older, if you’re looking to reconnect with your man, why not check out 25 quality time date ideas?

 Living covers the difficulty of living in these busy times when we think we should be superwomen but feel like failures when we don’t measure up to our own or others’ expectations.
 It offers practical ideas on things like How to get a better night’s sleep.
 It also looks at how we can improve our lives.
 Check out the Happiness series in particular, the first three being Know Yourself, Do one thing every day that moves you forward, and Set your intentions.